TOS vs TradeStation

 Desktop Programs

-TradeStation 10 is TradeStation’s newest desktop platform.
-It has many advanced features, including a walk-forward optimizer, a quick-trade window, trading algorithms, high-level option tools, and much more.
+TradeStation Desktop remains one of TradeStation’s main advanced platforms, while TITAN X is the company’s newer next-generation desktop platform.
+TradeStation has many high-level features, including a walk-forward optimizer, a quick-trade window, trading algorithms, advanced options tools, and much more.

-thinkorswim on desktop hits its peak with many powerful tools, including an economic calendar, hundreds of technical studies, forex dealing boxes, and thinkScript®, which can be used to build custom tools.
+In desktop form, thinkorswim reaches its strongest level with a long list of advanced tools, including an economic calendar, 400+ technical studies, forex dealing boxes, and thinkScript®, which can be used to build custom digital tools.

 Winner: thinkorswim